choripan-systems/noBLE-Companion-App/App-Install-On-Windows.md

 <br>

 > [!TIP]
-> While this step is not strictly necessary, at this point you may want to run the following command, to update Python's installer "pip" to the latest version:
+> While the following step is not strictly necessary, at this point you may want to update Python's installer "pip" to the latest version, so that it stops printing the message "A new release of pip is available ..." each time you run it:

 ```
 python -m pip install --upgrade pip